DanOvando/population-effects-of-mpas/README.md

 > > the broader population *beyond* their borders.
 This paper examines
 > > the conditions under which MPAs can provide population-level
 > > conservation benefits inside and outside their borders, and shows
-> > that even in cases when the conservation benefits are large, they
+> > that even in cases where the conservation benefits are large, they
 > > are inherently difficult to detect empirically.
 A network of MPAs
 > > was put in place in The Channel Islands National Marine Sanctuary in
 > > 2003, with a goal of providing regional conservation and fishery